pbohun/corgi64/README.md

 That's the idea and purpose behind the Corgi64 project, to provide a simple, modular, and compact simulated computer system that allows people to learn more about computers.

+NOTE: This is a work in progress, it is not yet finished or fully functioning yet.
+Please look at the videos linked below to take a look at the progress.

 I have a video series detailing my efforts writing Corgi64: https://www.youtube.com/watch?v=EhO5W6y3BWc&list=PLSiFUSQSRYAND5ETcWAkiD5tBxM-kZGLD

 ## System Requirements